raai2005/Image-Caption-Generator/README.md

-# Safe Caption Web
+# Image Caption Generator

-A privacy-focused image caption generator that creates detailed descriptions for your images without ever storing them.
+A versatile image caption generator with both offline local processing and Google's Gemini AI integration.

 ## 🌟 Features

+- **Dual Caption Sources**: Choose between local processing or Google's Gemini AI
+- **Privacy Option**: Local mode processes images entirely offline with no data sharing
+- **Advanced AI**: Gemini mode provides context-aware, detailed captions
+- **Custom Prompts**: Guide the AI to generate captions in specific styles
+- **Beautiful UI**: Dark-themed, modern interface with visual feedback
-- **Privacy First**: Images are processed in memory and never stored
+- **Memory Safe**: Images are processed in memory and never stored
-- **AI-Powered Captions**: Uses Hugging Face's free models for high-quality captions
-- **Beautiful UI**: Clean, modern interface with pleasing aesthetics
-- **Zero Cost**: Uses free AI services (no paid subscriptions required)
-- **Easily Deployable**: Simple to host on Streamlit Sharing or your own server

 ## 📋 How It Works

+### Application Workflow

+1. **Choose Caption Source**: Select between local processing or Gemini AI
+2. **Configure Options**: For Gemini mode, customize the prompt if desired
-1. **Upload Image**: Select any JPG, JPEG, or PNG file
+3. **Upload Image**: Select any JPG, JPEG, or PNG file
-2. **AI Processing**: Your image is sent to the Hugging Face API for analysis
-3. **Caption Generation**: A detailed, descriptive caption is created
+4. **Processing**: The image is analyzed based on your selected method
+5. **View Results**: Get a beautifully displayed, descriptive caption
-4. **Memory Cleanup**: All image data is cleared from memory after processing
+6. **Memory Cleanup**: All image data is cleared from memory after processing

+### Technical Workflow

+#### Local Processing Mode:

+1. Image is loaded into memory using PIL (Python Imaging Library)
+2. Basic properties are extracted (dimensions, aspect ratio)
+3. Color analysis identifies dominant colors and brightness
+4. Edge detection estimates image complexity
+5. Simple heuristics help guess content type
+6. Caption is constructed from these analyzed elements

+#### Gemini AI Mode:

+1. Image is converted to base64 format
+2. The application dynamically selects the best available Gemini model
+3. Image and custom prompt are sent to Google's Gemini API
+4. The AI analyzes the actual content and context of the image
+5. A detailed, contextually accurate caption is generated
+6. The result is displayed with proper error handling

 ## 🚀 Getting Started